Simulation-Software-Engineering/Lecture-Material/00_organization/course_intro_slides.md

     simulation software (to become a *"Research Software Engineer"*): continuous integration, virtualization, building & packaging, documentation, ...
 - Focus on tools for C++ and Python
-- More than a *"3-days software carpentry workshop on Python and git"*
+- More than a *"3-days software carpentry workshop on Python and Git"*
 - Learn how to contribute to large-scale open-source simulation software projects
 - Learn which important simulation software packages exist and how to use them